ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity/advanced-interactivity.md

 ### Update the slide state

-Next, let's update this variable when the user changes slides on the carousel by adding the following `"on"` action to the existing [`<amp-carousel>`](/docs/reference/components/amp-carousel.html) element:
+Next, let's update this variable when the user changes slides on the carousel by adding the following `"on"` action to the existing [`amp-carousel`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-carousel.md', locale=doc.locale).url.path}}) element:

 ```html
 <amp-carousel type="slides" layout="fixed-height" height=250 id="carousel"
     on="slideChange:AMP.setState({selected: {slide: event.index}})">
 ```

-Now, whenever the displayed slide for the `<amp-carousel>`  changes, the action `AMP.setState` will be called with the following argument:
+Now, whenever the displayed slide for the [`amp-carousel`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-carousel.md', locale=doc.locale).url.path}})  changes, the action `AMP.setState` will be called with the following argument:

 ```javascript
 {